mjordan/islandora_confirm_indexed/README.md

 ## Usage

 This module is intended to be enabled during large batch ingests to detect whether Fgsearch fails to index objects.
-It should probably be disabled on production Islandora instances (although will not cause any harm if it is not).
+It should probably be disabled on production Islandora instances (although it will not cause any harm if it is not).

+The drush command `drush islandora_confirm_indexed --pid_file=/tmp/pids.txt --unindexed_log=/tmp/unindexed.log` will read the contents of the file at `--pid_file` and query each PID in Solr, writing out the PIDs of objects that it can't find to the file specified at `--unindexed_log`.

+The input PID file must contain one PID per line.
+The output log file will also contain one PID per line.

 ## License